larryhastings/correlate/README.md

 key; when computing the final score, a fuzzy key is only matched against one other fuzzy key.
-If fuzzy keys *FA1* and *FA2* map to value *VA* in `dataset_a`, and fuzzy key *FB* maps to value *VB* in `dataset_b`, **correlate** will consider *FA1* -> *FB* and *FA2* -> *FB* and only keep the match with the highest score.
-This match "consumes" those two keys, and they can't be matched again.
+If fuzzy keys *FA1* and *FA2* map to value *VA* in `dataset_a`, and fuzzy key *FB* maps to value *VB* in `dataset_b`, **correlate** will consider *FA1* -> *FB* and also *FA2* -> *FB* and only keep the match with the highest score.
+A match "consumes" the two keys (one from each dataset) and they can't be matched again.
 (Again: when I say "key" here, I mean "this key in this round".)

-Wait!
-It gets even *more* complicated!
-It's entirely possible for a key in one round in `dataset_a` to be matched to a key from a *different* round in `dataset_b`, again like the sample of the farms and horses above.
-That's right: fuzzy keys can match keys from *different rounds!*
+The flip side of this: a key that isn't matched *isn't* "consumed".
+What do we do with it?
+The example above with horses and farms makes it clear: unconsumed fuzzy keys should get recycled--reused in subsequent rounds.

-Where exact keys use very precise "rounds", fuzzy keys require a more dynamic approach.
-In essense, an unused key in round *N* can conceptually "survive" to rounds *N+1*.
-That's what the above example with farms and ponies is showing us; in round 0, if `"Horse/Clysedale"` in `dataset_a` gets matched to `"Horse"` in `dataset_b`, `"Horse/Shetland Pony"` in `dataset_a` goes unmatched and continues on to round 1.
+So, where exact keys use very precise "rounds", fuzzy keys require a more dynamic approach.
+Precisely speaking, an unused key in round *N* conceptually "survives" to round *N+1*.
+That's what the above example with farms and ponies shows us; in round 0, if `"Horse/Clysedale"` in `dataset_a` gets matched to `"Horse"` in `dataset_b`, `"Horse/Shetland Pony"` in `dataset_a` goes unmatched, and survives, and advances on to round 1.
 This also made scoring more complicated.
 (For more on this, check out the test suite.
 There's a regression test that exercises this exact behavior.)

 After a bunch of rewrites, I found the fastest way to compute fuzzy matches
 was: for each fuzzy type the two values have in common, compute *all possible matches* between all fuzzy keys mapping to the two values, even mixing between rounds.
+Then sort the matches, preferring higher scores to lower scores, and preferring matches in lower rounds to matches in higher rounds.

 The streamlined data for fuzzy keys looks like this:

     fuzzy_types[index][type] = [
                                [(key1, weight, round#0),  (key1, weight, round#1), ...],
                                [(key2, weight, round#0),  (key2, weight, round#1), ...],
                                ]

 That is, they're indexed by index (a representation of the value),